Money to learn for 16 - 19 year olds

 Care to Learn – support for young parents

 Care to Learn helps young parents, under the age of 20, with childcare costs while they study.
 Up to £160 per week can be provided to support childcare deposit and registration fees, travel costs, keeping childcare places over the summer holidays and a childcare ‘taster’ session of up to 5 days.
-Students can apply by following this link.
-Many colleges also have other discretionary learning support funds – see individual websites for information.
+Students can apply online.
+Many colleges also have other discretionary learning support funds – details of colleges can be found on our providerpage.

 If you are planning to study a higher-education-level course at a college or university then see 'Money to learn for full-time HE course'.